 If you’d like to keep your elopement affordable, and not end up with a bunch of stuff you’ll never use again after the day is over, start by asking friends if they have gear you can borrow.
 Prioritize buying gear that you’ll use again, and that has to fit you well, like hiking boots and a backpack.

 Many larger cities, especially in outdoorsy places like Colorado and the Pacific Northwest, have used outdoor gear retailers where you can buy everything you need at a discounted price.
-Wilderness Exchange in Denver, The Gearage in Fort Collins, Gearheads Outdoor Store in Moab, Outdoor Gear Exchange in Burlington, Snow Mountain River in Flagstaff, Disco Bay Outdoor Exchange on the Olympic Peninsula, and Wonderland Gear Exchange in Seattle are great options if you’re local to those places, or traveling there for your elopement.
+Wilderness Exchange in Denver, The Gearage in Fort Collins, Gearheads Outdoor Store in Moab, Outdoor Gear Exchange in Burlington, Snow Mountain River in Flagstaff, and Wonderland Gear Exchange in Seattle are great options if you’re local to those places, or traveling there for your elopement.

 Does every eloping couple need all this gear?